openedx/open-edx-proposals/oeps/processes/oep-0058-proc-translations-management.rst

 Making a Transifex Project for each Repository
 ==============================================

-TCRIL pays for each Transifex Project.
+tCRIL pays for each Transifex Project.
 As translation support is provided for more repos, the total cost will also increase.
 In addition, each Transifex Project will need to be maintained separately, making debugging issues or tracking the progress of each Transifex Project time-consuming.